Judicial probe, peace committee to resolve Manipur violence: Shah | Law-Order

 - India

-At a press conference held here on Thursday, he also announced that a peace committee under the Governor of Manipur Anusuiya Uikey which will have representatives of all political parties, besides representatives from both Kuki and Meitei communities and social organisations will be set up.
+He also announced at a press conference held at the end of a four day tour of the strife torn state, that a peace committee under the Governor of Manipur Anusuiya Uikey with representatives of all political parties, the warring Kuki and Meitei communities and social organisations will be set up.

 ''Dialogue is the only solution to the ongoing crisis in Manipur,'' Shah said.